Create a Website Account - Manage notification subscriptions, save form progress and more.

 View the most recent interactive map here or call the City Clerk’s office at 251-620-1100 for information.

-You may visit the Alabama Secretary of State’s website or download the attached application.
+Absentee applications may be picked up at the Daphne City Hall City Clerk’s Office, downloading from the Daphneal.com website or you may visit the Alabama Secretary of State’s website to download the attached application.

 Persons 18 years of age or older are eligible to vote if they are a registered, are a qualified voter of the State of Alabama who has resided within the corporate limits of the municipality for 30 days or more immediately preceding the date of the election, and are qualified to vote in the County precinct which embraces and covers that part of the municipality in which the elector resides.